Pizza989/VoiceCommands/README.md

 # VoiceCommands

-This is Work in Progress and will be updated whenever I feel like it.
+>This is Work in Progress and will be updated whenever I feel like it.

+Voice Commands uses the TTS and stt python modules and therefore supports the same models as those.
+* Free speech to text models can be found [here](https://coqui.ai/models).
+* Regarding text to speech, after installing all dependecies just execute ```tts --list_models``` to see a list of ids that can be used in voice commands config
 ## Features

 ### Implemented